infumap/infumap/tools/gpu/text_embed/README.md

 Qwen/Qwen3-Embedding-0.6B-GGUF:Q8_0
 ```

-There is no launcher option to change the model.
-Requests may omit `model`; if
+There is no environment variable or launcher option to change this model.
-they include it, it must match the fixed model above.
+Requests may omit `model`; if they include it, it must match the fixed model
+above.

 ## Start The Service